theupdateframework/taps/tap4.md

 This specification is not backwards-compatible because it requires:

-1. Repositories and clients to adopt the root metadata file from [TAP 5](tap5.md).
+1. Clients to support the additional optional fields in the root metadata file from [TAP 5](tap5.md).
 2. A repository to use a [specific filesystem layout](#metadata-and-targets-layout-on-repositories).
 3. A client to use a [trust pinning file](#trust-pinning-file).
 4. A client to use a [specific filesystem layout](#metadata-and-targets-layout-on-clients).